AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 cache-control: max-age=3600
 ```

-A value of `3600` means that this site wants to serve [fresh](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#fresh_and_stale_based_on_age) data for `3600` seconds (1 hour) after generating the response.
+A `max-age` value of `3600` means that this site wants to serve [fresh](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#fresh_and_stale_based_on_age) data for `3600` seconds (1 hour) after generating the response.
 After `3600` seconds, the data is considered stale and the browser must request a new response from the server.

 Alternatively, a site could have the following response header: